List of Twin Peaks characters: Thomas Eckhardt

 Thomas Eckhardt (David Warner) is a powerful businessman.
 He hails from South Africa, but moved to Hong Kong, where he formed a business partnership with American Andrew Packard.
 The relationship soured as the two competed for the love of Josie, a protégé of Eckhardt.
 Eventually Josie married Andrew, who took her with him to Twin Peaks.
 However, it is unclear whether this was in fact part of a plan by Eckhardt, as Josie arranged the assassination of Andrew, covered up by a boating accident.

 After Josie has also arranged for the burning of the Packard saw mill and selling the land, Eckhardt expects her to return to Hong Kong.
 When she refuses and kills Eckhardt's emissary, Eckhardt personally comes for her and insists on a meeting.
 Josie shoots Eckhardt but dies only moments later out of intense fear, accompanied by the appearance of "Bob", who mocks the approaching Agent Cooper.

-On Eckhardt's order, his assistant, Miss Jones (played by Brenda Strong), also attempts to kill Josie's lover, Sheriff Truman, but he manages to survive.
+On Eckhardt's order, his femme fatale-esque assistant, Miss Jones (played by Brenda Strong), also attempts to kill Josie's lover, Sheriff Truman, but he manages to survive.

 Eckhardt left a puzzle box to Andrew Packard, who was revealed to have eluded his assassination, and Catherine Martell.
 The box contains several boxes and eventually holds the key to a safe deposit box at the local bank.
 When Andrew opens the box, a bomb explodes, killing Andrew and Pete Martell.